astonHC/hazza_malloc/README.md

 # hazza_malloc
 Recreational Malloc System created as per the CS1_CS module

-# NOTICE:

-I wanted to fork this repository in particular from my University account to show off one of my best works.

-This is all in relation towards the area of expertise I wish to showcase in industry

 # Motive:

 This project serves to provide a base of which Memory Management Systems work inside of an Operating System